hinayatali9/BigDataBowl2024/README.md

 ### Figures

 Our Figures directory contains all images used in our Kaggle submission for the 2024 NFL Big Data Bowl.

+### Appendix

+Our Appendix directory contains Appendix A, referenced in our 2024 NFL Big Data Bowl submission.